 Each cable must exceed 450mm in length and must utilise end fittings which result in a tether bend radius greater than 7.5mm.
-However, the latter will not apply when fitted to a car utilising a survival cell, transmission casing or uprights the type of which were used at an Event during the 2004 Championship season.

 10.4 Steering:

 - 10.4.1 Any steering system which permits the re-alignment of more than two wheels is not permitted. - 10.4.2 Power assisted steering systems may not be electronically controlled or electrically powered.
 No such system may carry out any function other than reduce the physical effort required to steer the car. - 10.4.3 No part of the steering wheel or column, nor any part fitted to them, may be closer to the driver than a plane formed by the entire rear edge of the steering wheel rim.
 All parts fixed to the steering wheel must be fitted in such a way as to minimise the risk of injury in the event of a driver's head making contact with any part of the wheel assembly. - 10.4.4 The steering wheel, steering column and steering rack assembly must pass an impact test, details of the test procedure may be found in Article 16.5.